AndrewAnnex/SpiceyPy/docs/pck.rst

  Note that the number of values defining the nutation precession
  angles for a planetary system must be consistent with the number of
  trigonometric terms used in the expressions for the RA, DEC and W
  angles for the satellites of that system.
-See \``Creating and
+See `Creating and
- Modifying Text PCKs Kernels'' for details.
+ Modifying Text PCKs Kernels` for details.

 Shape models in Text PCK Kernels